bobdadada/cavag/docs/mirror.md

 ----

-#### 2. Mirror
+#### 2. Lens

-This module is not mainly for designing optical systems, so we only define simple mirror classes.
+This module is not mainly for designing optical systems, so we only define simple Lens classes.

 Following classes are defined in the module:

 ----

-<strong id="Mirror">Mirror</strong>: `class Mirror(misc.RTL, misc.Position)`
+<strong id="Lens">Lens</strong>: `class Lens(misc.RTL, misc.Position)`

-A class for a thin mirror.
+A class for a thin lens.
 In cavity-related applications, thin lens or `zero` aberration approximation can give good experimental results.
 Therefore, we only consider the effect of focal length $f$ of a mirror.

 <font color="blue">The attributes are defined as follows</font>: